patchy631/mini-sglang/README.md

 <br><br><br><br><br><br><br><br><br><br><br>

-Mini-SGLang is a compact implementation of [SGLang](https://github.com/sgl-project/sglang), designed to demystify the complexities of modern LLM serving systems.
-With a compact codebase of **~5,000 lines of Python**, it serves as both a capable inference engine and a transparent reference for researchers and developers.
+A compact codebase of **~5,000 lines of Python**, it serves as both a capable inference engine and a transparent reference for researchers and developers.

 ## ✨ Key Features